-C. Placed in Service Requirements
+C. Placed in Service / Application for Issuance of IRS Form 8609

 Generally, the placed in service date for HTC purposes, for a newly constructed building or for rehabilitation expenditures in an existing building, is the date when the first unit in the building is certified as available for occupancy.
-The placed in service date must occur for all buildings within a project by the end of the year two years after the allocation year of HTCs.
+The placed in service date must occur for all buildings within a project by the due date required by Section 42, as may be extended by relief issued by the IRS.